chocolatey/choco-wiki/ChocolateyFAQs.md

 A portable application is something that doesn't require a native installer to use.
 In other words, it is not “installed” on your system (where you can go to uninstall in the control panel).
 It also requires no administrative access for the package install.

 Portable applications end up in the %ChocolateyInstall%/lib (i.&nbsp;e.
 C:\ProgramData\Chocolatey\lib) folder yes, but they get a "shim" to put them on the path of the machine.
 This behavior is very much to how Chocolatey works and is not configurable (the directory).
 Where the portable apps end up is still going to be %ChocolateyInstall%/lib no matter where you move the directory, unless a package itself unpacks the portable app elsewhere (as in the case of [git-tfs](http://chocolatey.org/packages/gittfs)).

+### Why doesn't a package install software to Program Files?
+Most packages that use native installers (MSI, InnoSetup, etc) will install to Program Files, but there are packages that do not.
+There are two really important reasons why:

+* Program Files is synonymous with software that has uninstall registry keys - or put another way, applications that have native installers that you can find in the Control Panel under Programs and Features.
+* Writing to Program Files requires administrative permissions and the package you are installing is likely a portable package (even if not explicitly named so, it may have a zip that it extracts).
+There is also a way for non-administrators to use Chocolatey and these types of packages need to work for them as well.

+It really depends on the underlying software the package "installs".
+If the underlying software is a native installer, then it has a machine install (meaning it gets an uninstall registry key and shows up in Programs and Features) and Program Files is the appropriate place for it.

+Chocolatey has a different avenue for portable packages that allows both admins and non-admins to be able to use these packages, after all they are just downloading and unzipping an archive.
+These packages either go into a Tools Root location or just get shims (executables are put on the path) and continue to stay in the Chocolatey lib directory.
+If we restricted a non-admin for an avenue that would work for them manually, it wouldn't make choco useful for them at all.
+Since we support non-admin usage of Chocolatey, packages that can support the portable model should support it.

+Also consider that if the package **is** using `$env:ChocolateyBinRoot` (which will later be named `$env:ChocolateyToolsRoot`) you an set the root under Program Files and then you get the better of both worlds.

 ### What is the difference between packages named *.install (i.&nbsp;e. [autohotkey.install](https://chocolatey.org/packages/autohotkey.install)), *.portable (i.&nbsp;e. [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable)) and * (i.&nbsp;e. [autohotkey](https://chocolatey.org/packages/autohotkey))?